testingisdocumenting/znai/td-documentation-cli/documentation/layout/attention-signs.md

 # Speed Bump

-People skim through documentations.
-Create speed bumps by using attention signs.
+People skim through documentation.
+You can grab users attention by using attention signs.

 To create an attention sign, start a paragraph with one of the predefined keywords followed by a colon.